FrietzeLabUVM/cutruntools/USAGE.md

 chr11   27442450        27442456        1-HGATAA-3-chr11        34.5    +       115.467998429997
 chr6    3251929 3251935 1-HGATAA-1-chr6 34.5    -       114.091191286861
 ```
+**The last column above shows the binding log odds score.

 In summary, the important output files are located below:
 ```